Siriusq/hexo-splide-carousel/README.md

 ### medium-zoom
 - The `medium_zoom.enabled` option in the `_config.yml` file allows you to control whether to use the medium-zoom library.
 - The zoom function is always available whether the image is wrapped in the `{% splide %}` tag or not.
-- Please do not enable medium-zoom or fancybox function in your theme's config file at the same time.
+- Please do not enable medium-zoom or fancybox function in your theme's config file at the same time when enable this.

 ## Dependency
 - [Splide @4.1.4](https://github.com/Splidejs/splide)